plakich/eca/README.md

 4. Offset fixes.
 The behavior I described for offset might be fixable, given I can implement a performant solution (to be looked into).

 5. Better support for running custom code.
 The trackingFn is a bit vague as of now, and to use it to track different parts of the animation (start, end), you might end up writing identical looking code in a few places.
 Code like that will be abstracted away in future versions.
 I also plan to add support for changing how (e.g., give the users an easy way to use event delegation vs adding event listeners per element) and when (e.g., on page load, vs immediately after the animated class is added) the function is run.

+6. Better group-delay timer precision.
+As mentioned above, you really shouldn't run into any problems with group-delay unless you're really bogging down the main thread.
+However, sometimes it's doing nothing that can cause problems.
+On many browsers, for instance, switching tabs automatically changes when timers fire.
+If your inactive tab was using a group delay, you may see a larger delay than you planned for.
+In future updates, delays will have their own thread via a dedicated worker, so this won't be a problem anymore.

 ## Make Your Animations Meaningful <a name="give-animations-meaning"></a>